lix-project/lix-website/content/team.md

 Members (in alphabetical order):

-- **hexchen ([@hexchen](https://github.com/hexchen), she/her)** <br>
-  hexchen is working primarily on maintaining and extending the Lix project infrastructure.

 - **jade ([@lf-](https://github.com/lf-), they/them)** <br>
   jade is working on packaging, testing, infrastructure, tooling, review, stability, and a large amount of the writing in Lix.
 They recently graduated from a Computer Engineering program at UBC in Canada.

 - **Lunaphied ([@Lunaphied](https://github.com/lunaphied), she/her [singular] or they/them [plural])** <br>
-  Lunaphied spend a disproportionate amount of their time considering how to get FPGAs as far from Earth as possible.
+  Lunaphied spend a disproportionate amount of their time making FPGAs listen to the screaming of electromagnetic waves.
-  When they're not working on Space Stuff, they consider doing the same for Nix regressions.
+  When they're not staring at signals, they work on fighting Darwin on the Lix campaign.

 - **pennae (aka "eldritch horrors", they/them)** <br>
   The shadow at the end of a dark hallway.
 An ancient, nameless evil.
 Likes cookies

-- **piegames ([@piegamesde](https://github.com/piegamesde), they/them)** <br>
-  Originally joined for improving the Nix language and working on the evaluator, stayed for being the glue that holds organizations together.
-Passionate community builder.

 - **Qyriad ([@Qyriad](https://github.com/Qyriad), she/her [singular] or they/them [plural])** <br>
   Build system experts who delve way, way too deep into tooling -- so you don't have to.